mjfrigaard/sharing-your-work/manuscript/00intro.md

 ## Where do we find data?

-There seems to be no limit to what can be measured or counted, and this fact is reflected in the articles touting "data scientist" as the sexiest job for the 21st Century (and it appears this is [unlikely to change for some time to come](https://towardsdatascience.com/the-sexiest-job-of-the-22nd-century-ffe753e1d155)).
+In the information age, there seems to be no limit to what can be measured or counted.
+Our desire for constant quantification is why articles are still touting "data scientist" as the sexiest job for the 21st Century.
+By the way, it appears this is [unlikely to change for some time to come](https://towardsdatascience.com/the-sexiest-job-of-the-22nd-century-ffe753e1d155).
 But you don't have to be a data scientist to build data products, you'll need to to understand 1) where to find the raw materials, and 2) how to use the tools of the trade.

 The image below displays some of the possible sources we can find the raw materials for creating a data product:

 ![](images/00-made-of.png)

 We've all seen something unique on the Internet and wondered how the authors were able to create such a compelling or impressive display of information.
 Before they could start making design decisions, the authors had to know where to find the data.
 The figure above shows some examples of where data can come from, and a few of the ways they can be stored.
-As we can see, data are available on more topics and more available than previous generations could've imagined.
+As we can see, data are available on more topics and more accessible than previous generations could've imagined.
 Data can be Internet search terms (Google search trends), terms that are trending on social media sites (Twitter, Instagram, etc.), and public reference works (Wikipedia).

 Now that we've shown you a few places to find the raw material for a data product, we want to tell you about the tools you'll need.